DonaldET/DemoDev/docs/003-002-CodingExams.md

 Client | Project | Description
 ------ | ------- | -----------
+Appdynamics | _top X query_ | Query the top 10 game scores using a priority queue; note that this is in sub-project _MemoryIndexing_.
-Amazon | _codingchallange_ | Create a recommendation feature (recommendation engine) called "Games Your Friends Play".
+Apple | _compounditerator_ | Concatenate data sources using a list of iterators for each data source Apple | _factorial_ | Contrast two factorial algorithms Amazon | _codingchallange_ | Create a recommendation feature (recommendation engine) called "Games Your Friends Play".
 The recommendation logic is based on the following rules: a customer should only be recommended games that their friends own but they don"t; the recommendations priority is driven by how many friends own a game - if multiple friends own a particular game, it should be higher in the recommendations than a game that only one friend owns
 Amazon | _invoiceparser_ | Scan an Amazon EBook invoice and extract date, title, type and amount of book purchase.
-Appdynamics | _top X query_ | Query the top 10 game scores using a priority queue; note that this is in sub-project _MemoryIndexing_.
-Apple | _compounditerator_ | Concatenate data sources using a list of iterators for each data source Apple | _factorial_ | Contrast two factorial algorithms Cisco | _sieve_ | Capture the _top X_ elements of a random integer array using four techniques Elance | _diagonal_ | Square matrix diagonal elements list generator Gap | _gap cart_ | A sample shopping cart implementation with pricing strategies
+Amazon | _rangeconsolidator_ | Scan a list of ranges and collapse overlapping ranges.
+Cisco | _sieve_ | Capture the _top X_ elements of a random integer array using four techniques Elance | _diagonal_ | Square matrix diagonal elements list generator Gap | _gap cart_ | A sample shopping cart implementation with pricing strategies